 Parent’s instinctual response: You can’t quit basketball, you’re so good at it, and think about all the hours your Dad/Mom has spent volunteering as the coach.
 Of course, you want to go to university, you get really good marks and you can’t get a good job unless you go to university.

 As we take a closer look at this response, we see that the parent is in panic mode.
-The parent responds with his/her idea of “success”.
+The parent responds with their idea of “success”.

 Result: The child’s thoughts are confirmed – I’m only valued and loved when I’m making my parents happy by doing what they want.
-The child then pushes back and in an attempt to claim his/her own identity, drops out of everything that he/she thinks is important to the parents.
+The child then pushes back and in an attempt to claim their own identity, drops out of everything that they think is important to the parents.

 Better response by parent: You’re thinking that you’ve played enough competitive basketball and you don’t want to sign up again and you’re not sure that university is the path you want to take after high school.
 I wonder where your passions might take you?

-Result: Child doesn’t feel pressured to be “successful”, as defined by his/her parents, and child hears that his/her parents are more focussed on supporting his/her passions vs. which elite university he/she can attend.
+Result: Child doesn’t feel pressured to be “successful”, as defined by their parents, and child hears that their parents are more focussed on supporting their passions vs. which elite university they can attend.

 My parents aren’t really there for me…

-Lesson #4: Every child wants to feel SUPPORTED by his/her parents.
+Lesson #4: Every child wants to feel SUPPORTED by their parents.
 We may think we fully support our children but what about in situations where there is a conflict of values…

 Child: (At 1 am) Mom/Dad can you come pick me up?
 I’ve drank a lot of beer and vodka and I feel really sick.